a-b-street/docs/book/src/tech/map/geometry/README.md

 effort.
 Determining the shape of roads and intersections is one of those problems, so this article is a deep-dive into how it works and why it's so hard.

-Note 1: There's no "related work" section here -- I haven't found many other projects attempting something like this.
+Note: There's no "related work" section here -- I haven't found many other projects attempting something like this.
 I've seen a few research papers going in this direction, but none of them pointed to any code to try.
 The approach I'll describe has many flaws -- I'm not claiming this is a good solution, just